DMonkey-hub/esphome/README.md

-I've updated this example to use the native driver
+I've updated this example to use ESPHome 2025.7.1 - there was a lot broken during the last 6 months
 <br>
 <br>
 good luck